notangelmario/paquet/TERMS.md

 ## 1. Privacy

-Our [Privacy Policy](https://paquet.app/privacy) describe how we handle the information you give to Paquet by signing in.
-By signing in you agree with our [Privacy Policy](https://paquet.app/privacy) and those terms and conditions.
+Our [Privacy Policy](https://paquet.app/privacy) describe how we handle the information you give to Paquet.
+By using Paquet, you agree with our [Privacy Policy](https://paquet.app/privacy) and those terms and conditions.

 ## 2. Using the service